-- 1) Sweep out all debris from the bottom of the autoclave. - 2) Inspect and clean the chamber drain screen near the door. - 3) Inspect the autoclave for leaks during startup and shutdown. - 4) For every autoclave run, check that the integrator strip indicator ink has correctly changed color.
+- 1) Remove all debris from the bottom of the autoclave. - 2) Inspect and clean the chamber drain screen near the door. - 3) Inspect the autoclave for leaks during startup and shutdown. - 4) For every autoclave run, check that the indicator strip indicator ink has correctly changed color.
 If the indicator fails to change color properly, notify the OLAC supervisor immediately.
-The materials from the failed run shall be re-autoclaved. - 5) OLAC personnel will place a biological indicator test ampoule deep within a full load once monthly to monitor autoclave function.
+Re-autoclave the materials from the failed run. - 5) OLAC personnel will place a biological indicator test ampoule deep within a full load once monthly to monitor autoclave function.
 The result will be recorded in an autoclave log sheet.